MH4GF/json-schema-to-valibot/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-All tests are passing successfully.
-Current focus remains on CLI improvements and parser enhancements, with test coverage maintained.
-Implementation status of JSON Schema features is now tracked in json-schema-support.md.
+Successfully completed depth option implementation and fixed all test failures.
+All tests are now passing with the new functionality.
+Implementation status of JSON Schema features continues to be tracked in json-schema-support.md.

 ## Implementation Plan